microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServicePrincipal.md

 ## Parameters

 ### -AccountEnabled
-true if the service principal account is enabled; otherwise, false.
+True if the service principal account is enabled; otherwise, false.

 ```yaml
 Type: String